Guided small group motorcycle tour of World Heritage sites in Victoria and South Australia

 The Victoria Fossil Cave was a trap for animals for over 200,000 years.
 Since its discovery it has been a rich source of literally thousands of bones and fossils revealing the presence of giant kangaroos, marsupial lions and giant wombats which once roamed the area and presumably fell into the caves.
 Ninety-three different species of mammals, reptiles, birds and frogs have now been found in the cave.
 It was not discovered until 1969 when members of the Caves Exploration Group of South Australia squeezed through a 25 cm hole.
 The main section of the cave had been open to the public since 1897 having been found three years before.
 The fossil section of the cave was open to the public in 1971.
 The website (https://www.naracoortecaves.sa.gov.au/discover/under-the-ground/victoria-fossil-cave) explains: “On the tour you’ll walk through magnificent speleothem chambers (e.g. stalactites, stalagmites and helectites) on the way to the Fossil Chamber.
 Your guide will tell you all about the accumulation of bones in the caves, excavation techniques, current research and World Heritage.

-Today our escorted group heads north to Ouyen and Balranald where we stop for the night.
+Today our escorted group tour heads north to Ouyen and Balranald where we stop for the night.

 Balranald is located on the western edge of the vast Hay plain initially settled as a place once used to ford the Murrumbidgee River.
 Today it is a service centre for the surrounding irrigation district.
 The Heritage Park in Market Street draws the historic interest of the area with the old gaol, the school house and an historical museum.

-Overview: This group travels up to the Mungo where we spend the next two nights.
+This group tour travels up to the Mungo National Park where we spend the next two nights.

 The group travels to the junction of the Darling and Murray Rivers at Wentworth.
-We learn about the river traffic and take a shorton a paddle steamer along the Murray including a lock gate passage.
-The group also visit the old jail designed by the Architect of the Chief post office and other historic buildings in Wentworth time permitting.
+We learn about the river traffic and take a short trip on a paddle steamer along the Murray including a lock gate passage.
+The group also visit the old jail designed by the Architect of the Sydney Chief post office and other historic buildings in Wentworth time permitting.

 Wentworth is an interesting historic town on the junction of the Murray and Darling Rivers.
 It has a wealth of interesting historic buildings from the time when the junction was a vital port for paddle steamers plying the Darling River.